velvia/presentations/scala-collections-spark-intro-2014/scala-collections-spark.md

 ---

-## Why Laziness is Important for Spark
+## Why laziness is important for Spark

 - Do as little work as possible - huge difference for big data
     + eg. `take(n)` only requires computing the first n items